 CSS Area [slides 124-134]

 Erik Barkley presented the Cross Support Services Area Report.
-Foremost in E. Barkley’s report was concern over participation in the Area.
+Foremost in E. Barkley’s report has(?) concern over participation in the Area.
 Beginning in fall 2019, only ESA and NASA were expected to be participating.
-E. Barkley continued noting that CSS Area standards had become increasingly reliant on SANA registries and that maintenance of the registries is a manpower requirement no previously considered.
+E. Barkley continued noting that CSS Area standards had become increasingly reliant on SANA registries and that maintenance of the registries is a manpower requirement not(?) previously considered.

 SIS Area [slides 104-123]